MrCNeale/mrcneale.github.io/_posts/2018-07-16-AzureLBasInternetGateway.md

 5. Create a BackEndPool with the availability set as the member
 6. Create a LB Rule selecting your Public IP, Health Prob and BackEnd Pool you just created

-Now any VMs deployed to the Availability Set will automatically have their outbound traffic via the Public IP If you already have VMs, or require more granular control over the IPs/Networks/VMs that are included, then at step #2 deploy a STANDARD SKU Load Balancer, as this allows more control over BackEnd Pool selection of members.
+Now any VMs deployed to the Availability Set will automatically have their outbound traffic via the Public IP
+If you already have VMs, or require more granular control over the IPs/Networks/VMs that are included, then at step #2 deploy a STANDARD SKU Load Balancer and do not deploy the availability set in step #4, as this allows more control over BackEnd Pool selection of members, but needs manual updating of the members.